Creating Services and Service Policies

 attribute has (id == custom attribute and value == value)

 There is a strict limit of 100 children for each service, whether it involves devices or services.
-If the rules of a service permit more than 100 children, the results may become unpredictable, as it will be unclear which 100 children will be chosen.
+If the rules of a service permit more than 100 children, the results might become unpredictable, as it will be unclear which 100 children will be chosen.
 You need to modify your design if you exceed this limit.

 Creating a Custom Service Model